 The Web Planet is the kind of story, which splits opinion – right down the centre.
 On one hand, it could be thought of; as a memorable and bold serial; a risk-taking piece – with striking visuals.

 On the other hand – it could be also be classed as an embarrassingly executed OTT pantomime; with terrible performances and special effects – to boot.
 The truth is, probably – somewhere in the middle.

 “Well, to use the term of Earth, I suppose we should call them insects… ….Size is only relative.
 In this rarified atmosphere, it appears that evolution has chosen that particular form of life on this planet!”
 The Doctor

-The Web Planet boasts some of the most ambitious special effects, costume and set-designs, featured on Who.
+The Web Planet boasts some of the most ambitious special effects, costume and set-designs, featured on Doctor Who.

 Ian and Barbara get the biggest slice of action here.
 Helping the remnants of the Menoptra spearhead, regroup and attack the Animus.
 The Doctor has a good turn aswell, cleverly playing the Zarbi off against the Animus.
-Vicki unfortunately, occupies the lesser role vacated by Susan and basically just accompanies the Doctor around.
+Vicki unfortunately, occupies the lesser role vacated by Susan and basically just accompanies the Doctor.